RadwaElaraby/MADRL-readings/README.md

 # MADRL-readings
+*Most of the text in this repo is copied from the mentioned papers with minimal adaptations*

 General interests: <!--dealing with nonstationary when moving into multi-agent settings-->
 - learn communication between agents
 - centralized training decentralized execution (CTDE) approaches
 - credit assignment problem

 ---